 When a person has been charged with an alcohol related criminal offense, there are strategies that can help mitigate the circumstances.
 One of those methods is to obtain a SCRAM Continuous Alcohol Monitoring (CAM) Device.

 A CAM device is a piece of technology that is worn on a person’s ankle that monitors whether that person has ingested any amount of alcohol.
 This is done by placing a sensor in contact with a person’s skin and monitoring the amount of alcohol, if any, excreted through the skin.
-This device can be worn voluntarily by a person to show a period of sobriety or involuntarily by a Judge as part of a Court Order or Proceeding.
+This device can be worn voluntarily by a person to show a period of sobriety or required by a Judge as part of a Court Order or Proceeding.

 How Does the Continuous Alcohol Monitoring Device Work?